Lokeshkumar-Madavi/Investment-Analysis/README.md

 ## Overview

-This repository contains step-by-step tasks for analyzing an investment dataset.
+This repository contains step-by-step tasks for analysing an investment dataset.
 The goal is to apply fundamental to advanced data analysis skills, including data loading, descriptive statistics, visualizations, frequency analysis, and correlation exploration.

 ---
 ## Tools Used